Future of housing management for Pinnacle Brockley residents

 The contract has no clause allowing for an extension, and government funding (PFI credits) will also end.
 The Special Purpose Vehicle (Regenter B3) was created solely for this contract and will be dissolved.

-The Council considers that the only viable option is to bring housing management back in-house.
-This means Lewisham Council will directly manage your homes, just as it does for over 20,000 other council properties in the borough.
+Lewisham Council will directly manage your home, just as it does for around 20,000 other council properties in the borough.

 Why is this the preferred option?